Tale about Podolia: Textual criticism

+Interpretation

 Other narratives contained in these manuscript compilations include some conflicts between Lithuania and the Principality of Smolensk, related with a negative Tendenz towards Smolensk, especially when Andrei of Polotsk lost the succession struggle from his half-brother Jogaila, and fled to Smolensk in 1387.

 The narratives about Vytautas are concluded with a separate panegyric, the Praise to Vytautas.
 This highly artistic work promoted ideas of Lithuanian patriotism and political independence, and several researchers have noted strong similarities between the Praise to Vytautas and the Tale of Podolia.
 Whereas the "all-Ruthenian" first part of the early Belarusian-Lithuanian Chronicle, The Tale of the Faithful Holy Rus' Princes, is a highly selective anthology of entries relating to Lithuania from the earlier Novgorod First Chronicle and Kievan Chronicle, both the Tale of Podolia and the Praise to Vytautas were new compositions and not mere redactions from existing sources.
 Nevertheless, the texts of both stories later experienced significant changes.
 According to Feoktyst Sushytsky (1929), the Lithuanian part of the chronicle was written in Smolensk.

 Serhii Plokhy (2006) observed that the Tale "presents the story of the Lithuanian-Polish struggle for Podilia from the viewpoint of the Lithuanian princes.
 So strong was local identity at the time that the narrative makes no reference whatever to the Rus' Land, while its principal subject, the Podolian Land, is given the same prominence as the Lithuanian Land."